bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-04-ivor-cutler-and-friends.md

+---
+layout: post
+title: Ivor Cutler and Friends
+published: true
+date: 2023-03-04
+readtime: true
+categories: ['IVOR CUTLER AND THE ECCENTRIC MISCELLANY']
+tags: [Talks, Television]
+metadata:
+pdf: '2023-03-04-ivor-cutler-and-friends.pdf'
+---

 ‘Anyone can be seen to be eccentric if you take him out of his milieu and put him into someone else’s.’ – Ivor Cutler, 1974

 Ivor Cutler, the poet, singer, musician, teacher, painter, illustrator, sculptor, playwright and all-round creative, was born in Govan in January 1923.
 Across a wide-ranging career which lasted more than half a century, he produced over 1,500 written works and made some 400 radio and television appearances.
 He published 29 books, many self-illustrated and several of them intended for children, as well as 11 albums of songs, poems, stories, dialogues and plays.

 Cutler’s radio career was substantial and sustained, yet to television audiences he was something of an occasional curiosity.
-Never given his own show barring some untransmitted pilots, he was instead boxed up as an amusing turn in light entertainment shows such as _The Acker Bilk Band Show_ (BBC TV, 1962) or as a frequent, freakish contributor to _Late Night Line-Up_ (BBC Two,
+Never given his own show barring some untransmitted pilots, he was instead boxed up as an amusing turn in light entertainment shows such as _The Acker Bilk Band Show_ (BBC TV, 1962) or as a frequent, freakish contributor to _Late Night Line-Up_ (BBC Two,  1964-71).
-1964-71).

 This session sets out to offer up examples of where his style, and perceived eccentricity, was best used.
 Perhaps the ultimate example, and his most widely remembered screen appearance, was in The Beatles’ Boxing Day spectacular _The Magical Mystery Tour_ (BBC One, 1967).
 His character, the lugubrious Buster Bloodvessel, declared he was ‘concerned for you to enjoy yourselves... within the limits of British decency.’
 We ask the same of you all this afternoon.